Do you have problems with your Samsung Galaxy Tab S8?

 Fix Samsung Galaxy Tab S8 Overheating under Normal Use

-If your tablet heats up only while charging, skip to the next section.
+If your phone heats up only while charging, skip to the next section.

-The most common cause of tablet heating issues is the SoC, commonly called a processor, and the screen when used with high brightness.
+The most common cause of smartphone heating issues is the SoC, commonly called a processor, and the screen when used with high brightness.

-When your tablet uses the processor aggressively, it heats up.
+When your smartphone uses the processor aggressively, it heats up.

-Now to keep optimal tablet temperature and prevent the heating problem, the heat is passed to the screen, and then it dissipates the heat to the air and your hands.
+Now to keep optimal phone temperature and prevent the heating problem, the heat is passed to the screen, and then it dissipates the heat to the air and your hands.